polavi-project/ecommerce/README.md

 ## Getting Started

 Similik is a simple eCommerce platform.
 Similik uses PHP and Mysql as backend languages and ReactJS as frontend language.
+It follows client rendering approach.
+Json data will be sent from server and all html will be rendered by using ReactJs.

 ### Demo
 [Demo store](http://demo.similik.com/)